13xpe/FinalProjectAircraftFleetManager/README.md

 <h1>Aircraft Fleet Manager</h1>

-The main goal is to provide an easy and fast tool that can be helpful when making critical decisions regarding fleet operations.
-The application aims to streamline the entire aircraft management process, offering a comprehensive solution that empowers users to optimize resource utilization, ensure regulatory compliance, and enhance overall operational efficiency.
+The main goal is to provide an easy and fast tool that can be helpful when making critical decisions regarding fleet operations and aircraft management.
+The application aims to manage and optimize the entire aircraft management process, offering a good solution that empowers users to improve resource utilization, ensure regulatory compliance, and boost overall operational efficiency.

 <h3><b>This README file will help explaining and show my work so far on the project</b></h3>

 - Login page page.
-This page has an important role as users need to go through it to be able to enter in the app.
+This page has an important role as users need to go through it to be able to enter the app.

 ![LoginPageFleetManagement](https://github.com/13xpe/FinalProjectAircraftFleetManager/assets/124820216/e5b80565-1066-4a37-b847-30aa95e108c8)